When You Just Need... a quick answer

 How much does a divorce cost?

 The cost will depend on your circumstances.
-In every case a £550 divorce application fee is payable to the Court.
-If both partners agree and there are no children or joint assets, we recommend our quick divorce for £750 (+VAT) – payment plans are available.
+In every case a £593 divorce application fee is payable to the Court.
+If both partners agree and there are no children or joint assets, we recommend our managed divorce package for £825 (+VAT) – payment plans are available.
+Any international element increases the cost to £950 (+VAT + £593 court fees).
 We know there are cheaper services online.
-But unlike many of those companies, our fee includes:
+But unlike many of those companies, our fee means:

 Please note: this service does not include complex or contested divorces, any dealings relating to children or financial issues.